makerdiary/nrf52832-mdk/README.md

 It supports the Nordic offical SDK using GCC, Keil and IAR.
 Program/Debug options on the kit is [DAPLink](https://github.com/ARMmbed/DAPLink).

-The nRF52832-MDK can also be used to play with multi-frameworks such as: nRF5 SDK, nRF5 SDK for Mesh, Mbed OS 5, Zephyr, Mynewt, JerryScript, Espruino, MicroPython, Web Bluetooth, Eddystone, etc.
+The nRF52832-MDK can also be used to play with multi-frameworks such as: nRF5 SDK, nRF5 SDK for Mesh, Mbed OS 5, Zephyr, Mynewt, NuttX, JerryScript, Espruino, MicroPython, Web Bluetooth, Eddystone, etc.

 There are two versions of nRF52832-MDK available: